oslabs-beta/Neo/README.md

 4. Head to the App page LINK HERE

-5. Upload a Next.js application (We currently only support Next.js applications that use the new App router)
+5. Upload a Next.js application (**We currently only support Next.js applications that use the new App router with the src directory**)

-6. Click on a page directory
+6. Click on a page directory (bolded)

 7. Click on 'Generate' for your metrics!